|

 Here is an overview of the steps:

-Please be aware that Madan's example is for a very basic CCPC return and may not be suitable for your needs.
+Please be aware that Madan's example is for a very basic CCPC return and very likely will NOT be suitable for your needs.

 If you then decide to do it yourself the following year, make sure you have the prior year tax return beside you and that you have not missed any schedules required for your business situation.